netarch/neo/README.md

 configuration files.

-Please see [Artifact Evaluation](doc/artifact-evaluation.md) for a complete description of how to reproduce the experiments and interpret/process the results.
+Please see [Artifact Evaluation](doc/artifact-evaluation.md) for a complete description of how to reproduce the experiments and process the results.